Golf-Closing birdie gives Yang one-shot first-round lead at Women's PGA

-* Wie three behind after bogey at her final hole (Updates to end of round)

-OLYMPIA FIELDS, Illinois, June 30 Amy Yang had little time to contemplate her lofty position after taking the first-round lead at the KPMG Women’s PGA Championship on Friday.
+OLYMPIA FIELDS, Illinois, June 30 (Reuters) - Amy Yang had little time to contemplate her lofty position after taking the first-round lead at the KPMG Women’s PGA Championship on Friday.

 Yang, among 30 players unable to complete the opening round on Thursday due to a late-afternoon thunderstorm, had only the par-five 18th to negotiate on the early morning resumption.